 I was pretty excited, as I am sure the rest of the Tuesday with Dorie bakers were when they found out that Dorie would be our lovely hostess for this week’s challenge.
 Dorie, is the queen of baking, in my humble opinion.
 I was equally as excited when I found out that Dorie picked the French Pear Tart.
 I have been dying to make this Pear Tart all season, and have not had a chance.
 It would be the most impressive dessert to bring to a dinner party that we had to go to on Sunday.

 The recipe calls for a simple tart crust filled with an almond pastry cream and then topped with pears – simple.
-The tart dough was a classic French Sable otherwise known as a shortbread dough.
+The tart dough is a classic French Sable otherwise known as a shortbread dough.
 It is very simple to make especially if you use the food processor as I do.
 As well you do not have to roll out this dough but rather mold it into your tart pan.
-I did freeze it for a couple hours before baking which caused it not to bubble or raise during baking.
+I did freeze it for a couple of hours before baking which caused it not to bubble or rise during baking.